rackspace-cookbooks/user_shadow/README.md

 ### Out of scope

-This library cookbook doesn't deal (no or in the future) with managing the encrypted password for the user in /etc/shadow.
+This library cookbook doesn't deal (now or in the future) with managing the encrypted password for the user in /etc/shadow.
 This can be managed through the built-in Chef ```user``` resource.

 ## Contributing